Make Private Mortgage Insurance a Thing of the Past

 Verify the numbers

-Once your equity has risen to the required twenty percent, you are close to canceling your PMI payments, once and for all.
-You will first let your lending institution know that you are asking to cancel your PMI.
-Lenders ask for proof of eligibility at this point.
-Usually lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your equity and eligibility for canceling PMI.
+As soon as your equity has reached the magic number of twenty percent, you are not far away from getting rid of your PMI payments, once and for all.
+You will need to contact your mortgage lender to let them know that you want to cancel PMI payments.
+Lending institutions ask for proof of eligibility at this point.
+A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) documents your equity amount � and almost all lenders request one before they agree to cancel.